kyriemao/T5QR/README.md

 max_response_length=128 # As the **last** automatic canonical response in CAsT-20 is a longer passage compared with the responses in QReCC which are shorter text span. max_seq_length=256  # CAsT-20 only include one response and CAsT-19 does not include response, so its maximum sequence length can be shorter than that of QReCC.
 ```

+## Evaluation

+After conversational query rewriting, we can evaluate the rewrites by directly comparing it with the manual oracle rewrites or on downstream ranking tasks.
+We provide the evaluation instruction in `evaluation` folder.

 ## Human Evaluation